mrkaleArduinoLib/gbj_tm1637/README.md

 ## begin()
 #### Description
 The method sets the microcontroller's pins dedicated for the driver and preforms initial sequence recommended by the data sheet for the controller.
-- It clears the display and sets it to the normal operating mode.
+- The method clears the display and sets it to the normal operating mode.
+- The method checks whether pins set by constructor are not equal.

 #### Syntax
 	uint8_t begin();